-- 77. Further research conducted in 2018 revealed the persistence of the identified deficiencies in the RCMP's provision of Mental Health Services.
-Indeed, after surveying hundreds of Mounties, it was determined that over half of RCMP employees suffer from a mental health disorder, with 25% reporting signs and symptoms of PTSD.
-The RCMP was made aware of this research and ultimately posted the report to its website but did not take substantive action to improve employment conditions for its Officers and Members struggling with Operational Stress Injuries. - 78.
-With the expiration of the five-year RCMP Mental Health Strategy in 2019, there was an opportunity for progress when the Minister of Public Safety and Emergency Preparedness released the RCMP 2019-20 Departmental Plan, which included an Occupational Safety Strategy for 2019 to 2024.
-While this new Strategy suggested another audit of mental health supports in the RCMP, no steps were taken to alter the demonstrably inadequate Mental Health Services provided to Officers and Members.
-To date, there have been no substantive alterations to the RCMP's Mental Health Services, and the generic, circumscribed, and largely inaccessible Employee Assistance Program remains the primary resource for Mounties struggling with Operational Stress Injuries. - 79.
-Since the introduction of the RCMP's Occupational Safety Strategy in 2019, and ensuing period of inaction, the harms caused by inadequate Mental Health Services have been further demonstrated, including a recent study showing that, even when compared with other police officers, RCMP Officers and Members experience a disproportionate incidence of suicidal ideation, PTSD, depression, anxiety, and panic disorders.
-Since 2014 the year in which the Mental Health Strategy was announced and late 2019, 25 RCMP employees have tragically died by suicide after suffering from Operational Stress Injuries.
+- 86. Further research conducted in 2018 revealed the persistence of the identified deficiencies in the RCMP's provision of mental health supports.
+Indeed, after surveying hundreds of RCMP members, it was determined that over half of RCMP employees suffer from a mental health disorder, with 25% reporting signs and symptoms of PTSD.
+The RCMP was made aware of this research and ultimately posted the report to its website but did not take substantive action to improve employment conditions for members. - With the expiration of the five-year RCMP Mental Health Strategy in 2019, there was an opportunity for progress when the Minister of Public Safety and Emergency Preparedness released the RCMP 2019-20 Departmental Plan, which included an Occupational Safety Strategy for 2019 to 2024.
+While this new Strategy suggested another audit of mental health supports in the RCMP, no steps were taken to alter the demonstrably inadequate mental health services provided to Class Members.
+To date, there have been no substantive alterations to the RCMP's mental health supports, and the generic, circumscribed, and largely inaccessible Employee Assistance Program remains the primary resource for Class Members. - 88.
+Since the introduction of the RCMP's Occupational Safety Strategy in 2019, and ensuing period of inaction, the harms caused to Class Members by the inadequacy of the Mental Health Services have been further demonstrated, including a recent study showing that, even when compared with other police officers, RCMP members experience a disproportionate incidence of suicidal ideation, PTSD, depression, anxiety, and panic disorders.
+Since 2014 the year in which the Mental Health Strategy was announced and up to late 2019, 25 RCMP employees are known to have tragically died by suicide after suffering from Operational Stress Injuries.